TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 1 - Quiz Answers/4.1.2-part-2-metrics/_index.md

 ## ESXi CPU Contention vs Utilization

-These are the reasons why they don’t match:
+These are the reasons why they don't match:

 -   One looks at physical CPU, the other the virtual CPU.
 One looks at ESXi, while the other looks at VM.